mhabib73/MOFLab.github.io/content/projects/UNO/index.md

 ---
 title: "Investigate extreme light-matter interactions"
-summary: "Understand the extreme light-matter interactions in various medium."
+summary: "We investigate extreme light–matter interactions in hollow-core fibers, where intense laser fields interact with gases or plasmas confined within microscopic channels.
+Our research explores new regimes of nonlinear optics, and ultrafast light control, advancing the frontiers of photonics and attosecond science."
 date: 2025-10-20
 tags:
   - soliton